Rhubarb Root Health Benefits

-This plant has a long tradition as an effective laxative, but it actually offers dual action.
-While it can treat constipation, it also has an astringent effect afterwards.
+Rhubarb root health benefits have a long tradition as an effective laxative, but they actually offer dual action.
+While rhubarb root can treat constipation, it also has an astringent effect afterwards.
 Thus it helps clean out the intestinal tract and then provides an antiseptic benefit as well.

 If rhubarb root is on your remedy list, follow package directions to make sure you are using the proper amount for your complaint.
 Consult a knowledgeable healthcare provider before taking this supplement.